jegesmedve09/Free-Soink/README.md

 HAIL SEGA! </br>
  </br>
  #Game is made by ScaMa™ (ScanlineMafia).
 An indie dev group.</br>
- #Game is under my name, because i am the lead programmer, leader
+ #Game is under my name, because i am the lead programmer, leader</br>
  #and the representative of the group</br>
  </br>
 # Detaili: </br>